Erikenga2/GRUB-Theme-Builder/README.md

 ## 🚀 Getting Started

 ### Download
-Download for Windows and Linux (Last version)
+Download for Windows and Linux
-We are working to ensure the application runs well on older versions of Linux as well.
 Go to the **Releases** section of this repository to download the latest version.

 You can find the latest release here: